khamiltonuk/KristianKreativeKode/_posts/infinite-circle-ripple.md

 ![ripple effect animation](/ripple-final.gif)

-I recommend you don't copy and paste the code but try type it out, to help commit stuff to memory, but it will help with comprehension.
+I recommend you don't copy and paste the code but try typing it out, to help commit stuff to memory, but it will help with comprehension.
 I am aware this is a more accident prone approach but worth the effort.

 ### The setup

 ![first ripple with no fill](/ripple-start.png)

 We will be using my favourite creative coding framework [p5.js](https://p5js.org/).
 I love using the [online editor](https://editor.p5js.org/) for the instant feedback.
-It also give us the basic setup to get going instantly, it should look like this, with grey background.
+It also gives us the basic setup to get going instantly, it should look like this, with a grey background.

 ```js
 function setup() {